City Marketing and Engagement Strategy

 - Providing opportunities for genuine engagement to inform Council's decision-making

 - Providing clear, consistent, accessible and relevant information to the community.

 Ways to have your say

 The Strategy is located in our document library for your review.
-Take the opportunity to:
+The public exhibition period has now closed.

 Alternatively, you can email a written submission to firstname.lastname@example.org

 Newcastle NSW 2300

 Reference 'City Marketing and Engagement Strategy' in the title for emailed and posted submissions.

 The public exhibition period closed 5pm on Thursday 27 September 2018.